Mueller special counsel investigation

+The investigation did not focus on "collusion", because collusion "is not a specific offense or theory of liability found in the United States Code, nor is it a term of art in federal criminal law".

+While the investigation found no evidence that President Trump or any of his aides "coordinated" with the Russian government's 2016 election interference, and there was insufficient evidence of a criminal "conspiracy", members of the campaign were indicted, including national security advisor Michael Flynn and the chair of the Trump presidential campaign, Paul Manafort.
+The investigation resulted in charges against 34 individuals and three companies, eight guilty pleas, and a conviction at trial.
+The report did not reach a conclusion about possible obstruction of justice by Trump, citing a Justice Department guideline that prohibits the federal indictment of a sitting president.
+However, Attorney General William Barr pointed to ten episodes of potential obstruction.

-The Mueller investigation was created by Deputy Attorney General Rod Rosenstein.
-Former FBI director Mueller was chosen to lead it due to a shortage of senate-confirmed U.S. attorneys.
+The investigation was created by Deputy Attorney General Rod Rosenstein.
+Former FBI director Mueller was chosen to lead due to a shortage of senate-confirmed U.S. attorneys.
 The dismissal of James Comey was a factor in the decision to use a Special Counsel.
-The Mueller investigation took over the FBI's investigation, which the FBI had named Crossfire Hurricane.

-According to its authorizing document, the investigation's scope included allegations of "links and/or coordination" between the Russian government and individuals associated with the Trump campaign.
-Mueller was also mandated to pursue "any matters that arose or may arise directly from the investigation."
-The probe included a criminal investigation that looked into potential conspiracy and obstruction of justice charges against President Trump and members of his campaign or his administration.
+The Mueller investigation took over the FBI's investigation, Crossfire Hurricane.
+The Mueller investigation's scope included allegations of "links and/or coordination" between the Russian government and individuals associated with the Trump campaign.
+Mueller was mandated to pursue "any matters that arose or may arise directly from the investigation."
+The probe included a criminal investigation that looked into potential conspiracy and obstruction of justice charges against Trump and members of his campaign or his administration.